 - 1. We sent out two notifications to all of our B&O Tax businesses about the changes to specific rates.
 Most businesses were in compliance immediately.
 However, several businesses did not calculate the correct tax because of the rate reductions.
 Municipalities that implement the Sales Tax will be very pleased by the efficiency of the State Tax Department. - 2.
-Allowing our Mayor to request a designation agent to receive the quarterly sales tax remittance information is extremely useful when trying to compare the businesses that are properly licensed in the Village.
-This helps insure the Village is capturing all the businesses we can in the city limits. - Sometimes businesses outside of Village limits have collected and remitted sales tax to the State just because their mailing address is Barboursville, WV.
+Allowing our mayor to request a designation agent to receive the quarterly sales tax remittance information is extremely useful when trying to compare the businesses that are properly licensed in the Village.
+This helps ensure the Village is capturing all the businesses we can in the city limits.

+3. Sometimes businesses outside of Village limits have collected and remitted sales tax to the State just because their mailing address is Barboursville, WV.
 The Village sent the proper zip+4 codes with the application but that information is not always being cross checked by the State and businesses.
+We look forward to the Tax Department using GIS mapping to reduce the confusion with solely relying on the zip+4 method.